Your favorite blog rocks because it has high-quality, shareable content. Here are 8 incredible tips to create blog content that rocks.

 A fantastic blog post means greater traffic on your blog, more pins on Pinterest, more Facebook shares, and more tweets.
 The impact of all this?
 All these help your blog to grow.

-Here are some of the things that you must do as you write a blog post:
+Here are some of the things that you must do as you write a great blog post:

-1. Your post must make a clear point
+1. Your blog post must make a clear point

 To maintain the interest of your readers, write blog posts that make a point.
 These posts can be easily summarized in one sentence.